Inne-Lemstra/PBfB/This_is_the_grade_I_deserve.md

 Inne Lemstra
 Ik heb geen idee hoe markdown werkt dus ik ga nu wat testen

+I think I deserve between a 7 and an 8.
+I got a good grasps of the functions of github.
+Interacted a lot with people offline and online and we came up with good/fun ideas.
+A lot of functions I already used before.
+But this practical give me more confidence to just play around with git(hub).
+I was a bit of a shame that the time frame was so short.
+I would have liked to aim for a 10 but I felt that this was hard given all the things you had to do. e.g. figure out travis, document report, help classmates.
+I would have loved a bit more time to think up cool stuff I could have done (and get travis to work).

 Heb ik gedaan:

 Logged in agian after a long time to github.